sergeykitchen/react-microblog/README.md

 # React Microblog

 Registered user has the ability to create and edit posts.
 The user can edit only the post that he created.
+Implemented the ability to sort posts by category.

 The project uses libraries [react-redux](https://react-redux.js.org/), [redux-thunk](https://github.com/reduxjs/redux-thunk).

 [Firebase](https://firebase.google.com/) is used to store data.